wolfno/wolfno/README.md

+### All models are wrong, but some are useful.

-Welcome to my Github page!
+Welcome to my GitHub page!
 Here are some of my projects:

 <br>